 Currency rate fluctuations

 Changes in the relative values of non-U.S. currencies to the U.S. dollar affect the company’s results.
-At December 31, 2007, currency changes resulted in assets and liabilities denominated in local currencies being translated into more dollars than at year-end 2006.
+At December 31, 2008, currency changes resulted in assets and liabilities denominated in local currencies being translated into fewer U.S. dollars than at year-end 2007.
 The company uses a variety of financial hedging instruments to limit specific currency risks related to financing transactions and other foreign currency-based transactions.
-Further discussion of currency and hedging appears in note K, “Derivatives and Hedging Transactions.”
+Further discussion of currency and hedging appears in note L, “Derivatives and Hedging Transactions.”

 For non-U.S. subsidiaries and branches that operate in U.S. dollars or whose economic environment is highly inflationary, translation adjustments are reflected in results of operations, as required by SFAS No. 52, “Foreign Currency Translation.”
-Generally, the company manages currency risk in these entities by linking prices and contracts to U.S. dollars and by entering into foreign currency hedge contracts.
+Generally, the company manages currency risk in these entities by linking prices and contracts to U.S. dollars and, as needed, by entering into foreign currency hedge contracts.